After Weight Loss Surgery Overview

 Common Areas Treated?

-Due to the scope of the procedure, our team recommends that patients need to be close to or have already achieved their ideal reachable weight.
+Due to the scope of the procedures, our team recommends that patients need to have already achieved their ideal reachable weight and be stabilized at that weight for at least 3 months.
 However, there are times where taking away excess skin serves as a catalyst to the weight loss process.
 This is the case when sagging or annoying skin stands in the way of the patient’s workouts or other physical movement.

 Will Insurance Cover the Cost?

-As a generality, insurance companies typically do not reimburse clients for the expenses tied to a cosmetic surgery.
-Our billing coordinator works hard to give accurate assessments of surgical cost as well as thoroughly exploring if insurance can cover any of the cost.
-Sometimes, insurance will cover the cost for cosmetic surgeries where excess skin becomes a medical issue.
+In general, insurance companies do not reimburse patients for the expenses incurring from a cosmetic surgery.
+Our billing coordinator works hard to give accurate assessments of surgical costs as well as thoroughly exploring if insurance can cover any of the costs.
+Sometimes, certain insurance plans will cover the cost of cosmetic surgeries where excess skin becomes a medical issue.
+Since we do not accept insurance in our office, the patient will need to contact their insurance carrier directly to see if any of their expense are covered and if they may be reimbursed.